Call for Projects

 The call is open to all stakeholders in research, clinical practice, industry and associations in Germany.
 At the time of submitting the project outline, the project leader must be a community member.

 No, only R&D activities up to and including TRL 7 (Technology Readiness Level) are eligible for funding.
+Topics/work packages that are directly aimed at commercial exploitation (e.g., approval studies and certifications) are not eligible for funding.

 If the deadline is exceeded, the project idea will be excluded from the current selection process.